-Requirement/Required Current ACS Practice: Goal: Timeline: Activity: Gui Tent Med I Tactice. doan. i inicinic.
-Create a plan addressing the behavioral health needs of all students in the educational process by focusing on students' social and emotional well-being.
-All students participate in a minimum of a one hour per week SEL curriculum.
-Students are referred for individual counseling as needed.
-Continue to improve the curriculum and enhance teacher knowledge through PD annually In place 6.29.1 NMAC Standards for Excellence General Provisions require districts and charter schools to provide or make provisions for support service programs, which strengthen the instructional program.
-Required support service programs include school counseling.
-Support services must: (1) have a written, delivered, and assessed program, K-12; (2) provide licensed staff to develop and supervise the program; (3) be assessed as part of the educational plan for student success (EPSS) process (see 6.29.1.8 NMAC); and (4) support the local curriculum and EPSS.
-As a part of the goals for the ACS charter it is committed to providing a social emotional instructional curriculum in all classrooms.
-ACS receive specific training to implement curriculum.
-The current 90 day plan is for adding mindfulness practices in the classrooms to advance to student responsibility and management of impulsiveness.
-All students will develop intrinsic motivation and self-management skills.
-Students will learn perseverance for approaching challenging tasks.
-Teachers will employ strategies to develop a growth mindset.
-School personnel are required by law to report substance abuse, child abuse and neglect.
-All staff participate in the online training for identification of child abuse and neglect.
+Requirement/Required Current ACS Practice: Goal: Timeline: Activity: Create a plan addressing the All students participate in Continue to improve the In place behavioral health needs of a minimum of a one hour curriculum and enhance all students in the per week SEL curriculum. teacher knowledge educational process by Students are referred for through PD annually focusing on students' social individual counseling as and emotional well-being. needed.
+6.29.1 NMAC Standards for As a part of the goals for All students will develop Excellence General the ACS charter it is intrinsic motivation and Provisions require districts committed to providing a self-management skills. and charter schools to social emotional Students will learn provide or make provisions instructional curriculum in perseverance for for support service all classrooms.
+ACS approaching challenging programs, which strengthen receive specific training to tasks.
+Teachers will the instructional program. implement curriculum. employ strategies to Required support service The current 90 day plan is develop a growth programs include school for adding mindfulness mindset. counseling.
+Support services practices in the classrooms must: (1) have a written, to advance to student delivered, and assessed responsibility and program, K-12; (2) provide management of licensed staff to develop and impulsiveness. supervise the program; (3) be assessed as part of the educational plan for student success (EPSS) process (see 6.29.1.8 NMAC); and (4) support the local curriculum and EPSS.
+All CC School personnel are All staff participate in the required by law to report online training for substance abuse, child abuse identification of child and neglect. abuse and neglect.
 Policy is in place that outlines staff requirements by law for identifying and reporting abuse and neglect.
 Additional Activities ACS Current Practice Goal Timeline Offered/Recommended Provide a positive, supportive environment in which students are able to request assistance when needed.
-The mission of the Anansi Charter School is as follows: The mission of Anansi Charter School is to develop the academic In place potential and emotional intelligence of each learner.
+The mission of the Anansi Charter School is as follows: The mission of Anansi Charter School is to develop the academic potential and emotional intelligence of each learner.
 We strive to promote the love of learning through student engagement, innovative educational practices, and family and community partnership.
-Ensure that school personnel know how to recognize and respond to a student who is showing signs of suicidal ideation.
+In place Ensure that school personnel know how to recognize and respond to a student who is showing signs of suicidal ideation.
 A specific Suicide Prevention Plan in place should outline the appropriate steps to take when a student threatens suicide.
 This is contained in the current Safe School Plan, outside professionals have been brought in to teach the students and support the teachers in suicide prevention education in the 6th-8th grade classrooms' health class.
 The staff needs to be provided with additional training in this area, currently the Global Compliance Network that ACS has provides additional video training for faculty.
 Spring 2019 Create a referral network to get help quickly.
 Schools should have available student counselors while maintaining a current local referral list with clear guidelines on steps in the referral process ACS currently has a list of counselors for referrals and is working in partnership with Non-Violence works for on-site counseling for referred students.
-ACS will seek to provide two (2) days of counseling available for students Fall 2018
+ACS employs a counselor and has MOU's in place with additional agencies to provide support as needed. in place